Dapize-Mo/boilerfuel-calorie-tracker/README.md

    npm run dev
    ```

 Visit <http://localhost:3000> to use the app.
-The frontend proxies API requests to the Flask server via the configured environment variables.
+The dashboard stores logs locally, while the admin page lets you update the shared food list once you enter the configured admin password.

 ## Testing & Quality Checks